Skip to main content

 delegate_to: "{{ inventory_hostname }}"

-Each time you deploy, Git will checkout the latest version of the mpdf-core-fonts repository and then use rsync to move the files into the PDF Working Directory's fonts folder.
+Each time you deploy, Git will checkout the latest version of the mpdf-core-fonts repository and use rsync to move the files into the PDF Working Directory's fonts folder.

 Why do we need to download the Core Fonts?

 The PDF library we use to generate PDFs (mPDF) includes many unicode fonts to display almost all languages worldwide.
 This is a great feature as it means the software will work out of the box for anyone – no matter what language you're using.
-However, bundling 87MB of fonts for every release is a huge waste of everyone's bandwidth, and can caused installation and upgrade issues for websites on shared hosting.
+However, bundling 87MB of fonts for every release is a huge waste of everyone's bandwidth, and can cause installation and upgrade issues for websites on shared hosting.

 Because the fonts are decoupled from the plugin: